dougeby/IntuneDocs/intune-azure/access-control/role-based-access-control.md

 	- **Scope** - Select a group containing the users who the member above will be allowed to manage.
 5. When you are done, click **OK**.

-The new assignment us displayed int the list of assignments.
+The new assignment is displayed in the list of assignments.

 ## Custom role settings reference